ImperialLabs/slapi/README.md

 Run with SLAPI using localhost Docker for Plugins

 To run the docker container:

-**Note: This will only work on Linux or OSX Based Hosts
+**NOTE**: This will only work on Linux or OSX Based Hosts

+**NOTE**:Running without a config attached your bot will not connect you may want to add a `-v /path/to/config:/usr/src/slapi/config` or run `docker exec -it slapi_local bash` and manually edit one for testing.

 ```bash
 docker run -d -p 4567:4567 -v /var/run/docker.sock:/var/run/docker.sock --name slapi_local slapi_local